pmocal/ml-methods/README.md

 ## Background

 I have built popular AI techniques from scratch.
-Users can apply them to recognize digits or identify emails as spam.
+Users can apply them to recognize digits or to identify emails as spam.

 I entered the neural network code into a Kaggle competition to recognize digits in the MNIST dataset.